danmorrison/danmorrison.github.io/_posts/2016-04-03-recovering-from-trauma.md

 [someone hit me with a car]: {% post_url 2015-04-04-someone-hit-me-with-a-car %}

 Before this happened I was depressed.
-I wasn't living my life in accordance with what I [valued][] and had been going to sleep each night speaking the words "please let me die" into my pillow.
+I wasn't living my life in accordance with what I valued and had been going to sleep each night speaking the words "please let me die" into my pillow.

-[valued]: {% post_url 2015-03-03-values %}

 Nearly dying didn't change my perspective.
 I didn't gain a sudden urgency to live.